MELATONIN Overview Information

 - Enlarged prostate (benign prostatic hyperplasia).
 Some research suggests that taking melatonin can reduce excessive urination at night in some men with enlarged prostate.

 - Chronic fatigue syndrome (CFS).
-Some early research suggests that taking melatonin in the evening might improve some symptoms of chronic fatigue syndrome, including fatigue, concentration, and motivation.
+Some early research suggests that taking melatonin in the evening might improve some symptoms of CFS, including fatigue, concentration, and motivation.
 However, other early research suggests that taking melatonin by mouth does not improve CFS symptoms.

 - Lung disease (chronic obstructive pulmonary disease).
 Some evidence suggests that taking melatonin improves shortness of breath in people with COPD.
 However, it does not seem to improve lung function or exercise capacity.

 - Cluster headache.
-Taking melatonin by mouth every evening might reduce the frequency of cluster headaches.
-However, other research suggests that it does not.
+Taking melatonin 10 mg by mouth every evening might reduce the frequency of cluster headaches.
+However, lower doses don't seem to work.

 - Problems with mental function.
 Taking a mixture of docosahexaeonic acid (DHA), eicosapentaenoic acid (EPA), vitamin E, soy, phospholipids, melatonin, and tryptophan appears to improve mental function, speech, and sensitively to smell in older people with some problems with mental function.

 - Delirium.
-Some evidence suggests that taking melatonin nightly for 14 days reduces the risk of delirium in older people.
+Evidence suggests that taking melatonin nightly for 14 days reduces the risk of delirium in older people.

 - Indigestion (dyspepsia).
 Taking melatonin nightly seems to reduce indigestion.